-It was emotional end to an event that began 33 months ago in an eight-hour rampage when Godbolt took the lives of William Durr, Brenda May, Toccara May, Barbara Mitchell, Jordan Blackwell, Austin Edwards, Ferral Burage and Sheila Burage, tried to kill deputy Timothy Kees, kidnapped LaPeatra Stafford and Xavier Bishop and forced Henry and Alfred Bracey to hand over keys to a car at gunpoint.
+It was emotional end to an event that began 33 months ago in an eight-hour rampage when Godbolt took the lives of William Durr, Brenda May, Toccara May, Barbara Mitchell, Jordan Blackwell, Austin Edwards, Ferral Burage and Sheila Burage, tried to kill deputy Timothy Kees, kidnapped LaPeatra Stafford and Xavier Lilly and forced Henry and Alfred Bracey to hand over keys to a car at gunpoint.

 Godbolt, 37, stood before the jury, begged for his life and tried to explain away his actions.
 That caused his ex-wife Sheena May, who was sitting four rows behind the jury to scream at him about killing her mother, which caused the judge to stop Godbolt’s prepared speech and send the jury out for a break.